-While the tech field offers high-paying, fast-growing jobs, Black computer science professionals are underrepresented in the field.
+While the tech field offers high-paying, fast-growing jobs, Black computer science professionals are underserved in the field.

 The Pew Research Center reports that Black people made up just 7% of the computer workforce between 2017 and 2019.
 Pew reported Black adults made up 11% of employed adults during the same time period.